-Figure 31 shows what needs to happen in the linked list representation: we first create a new node from key 4 and next pointer top_node, holding the address of the former first node 3.
+Figure 31 shows what needs to happen in the linked list representation: we first create a new node with key 4 and next pointer holding the address of the current top node node 3.
 Afterwards, top_node is changed to hold the address of the newly created node 4 instead.
 Below is the implementation.
-Although the function body has just one line of code, we encourage the reader to go through this line in detail and match it to the above verbal description.
+Although the function body has just one